Review of Pollak and Povitz’s Editorial on Obstructive Sleep Apnea and Cardiovascular Disease1

 Detecting a Patient’s Risk for SDB: The Importance of Sleep Screening

 While questionnaires like the Epworth Sleep Scale and SNOOZE AF have been developed as an assessment tool to help predict the probability of SDB in patients, many of the available questionnaires are not effective.
 As a result, Drs.
-Pollack and Povitz suggest that the best strategy for screening might be to screen all AF and heart failure patients with a home sleep apnea test.
+Pollack and Povitz suggest that the best strategy for screening might be to screen all AF and heart failure patients with an at-home sleep apnea test.
 They note that home sleep apnea testing is relatively inexpensive and sensitive and specific enough to screen this high-risk patient group.

 Recommendations for the Future

 Should SDB be considered a cardiovascular risk factor?
 What benefit does a sleep apnea diagnosis provide to a cardiac patient?
 The authors recognize that they – and many of their peers – are seeing an increase in patients with AF and heart failure – both diagnoses that are associated with SDB.
 But cardiologists can’t do it alone – and neither can respirologists.

 The review goes on to make recommendations that cardiologists and sleep medicine specialists work together to better serve their combined patient population.
 They raise the point that the inconsistent application of tools like the clinical questionniares mentioned above will likely not solve the issues around the rising prevalence of SBD-associated cardiac disease.
 Rather, they suggest that we need to raise awareness of the implications of SBD-associated cardiac disease and that cardiologists should push for easier access to home sleep apnea testing to help overcome some of the barriers to traditional sleep-laboratory polysomnography.